Amr-Elmaghraby/ITI_Embedde-Systems/README.md

 # ITI AVR-Interfacing-Internship

 This is a repository for the AVR interfacing internship, where we explore the creation of AVR drivers for functionalities like TWI, ADC, DIO, TIMER, DAC, and WDT.
-This repository houses materials and projects completed during the internship, led by instructor ### Mostafa Sabra and assistant ## Lina Mohamed.
+This repository houses materials and projects completed during the internship, led by instructor:
+### Mostafa Sabra
+assistant:
+### Lina Mohamed

 ## Overview